kberba/jekyll-netlify-boilerplate/pages/index.md

 section: home
 intro_paragraph: >
   Hi, hello, how are you?
 My name is Karen!
 This is my portfolio/blog site.
-  It's a little bare right now, so bear with me?
-(Please excuse my horrible pun!).
+  It's a little bare right now, so bear with me? 🐻.
   If you want to know more about me, feel free to click on any of the links below.
   Thanks for visiting! 🙂